echobitproject/echobitproject-echobitproject.github.io/index.md

 ## News

-Our project presentation entitled `Does the quality of media diets influence individuals' truth discernment?' was done at the 2024 Conference of the Italian Political Science Association in Trieste, 12-14/9/2024.
+We presented *Does the quality of media diets influence individuals' truth discernment?* at the 2024 Conference of the Italian Political Science Association in Trieste, 12-14/9/2024.

-The next presentation will regard the paper *Multimedia political exposure: an integrated analysis of survey and behavioral data* at  `The CS2 Italy Conference', Department of Sociology and Social Research, University of Trento, 15-18/01/2025.
+The next presentation will be *Multimedia political exposure: an integrated analysis of survey and behavioral data* at `The CS2 Italy Conference', Department of Sociology and Social Research, University of Trento, 15-18/01/2025.

 ---------------------------------------